Statement of Policies

 Students must successfully earn at least nine course units per quarter.
 Successful completion means obtaining a passing grade.
 Students who are in Financial Aid Warning status or Financial Aid Probation status must earn at least twelve units per quarter.
 The minimum units requirement does not apply to Summer Quarter.

 Minimum Earned Units Over Three Quarters: 36

-Students must successfully earn at least 36 course units over the most recent three quarters, not including Summer Quarter.
+Students must successfully earn at least 36 course units over the most recent three quarters of enrollment, not including Summer Quarter.
 This requirement can be waived, at the discretion of the Financial Aid Office, in the following situations:

 Pace of progression is defined as total earned course units divided by total attempted course units during all quarters of enrollment at Stanford.
 Transfer units and test units that count toward the Stanford degree program are included as both attempted and earned units in the pace calculation.

 Example: Student A has attended Stanford for three quarters.
 During that time, Student A attempted 45 units and earned 36 units.
 She also has earned 15 units of credit toward her Stanford degree from AP tests.
 For purposes of the pace calculation, her total earned units would be 36 + 15 = 51.
 Her total attempted units would be 45 + 15 = 60.
 Therefore, her cumulative pace of progression would be 51/60 = 85%.
 Since her pace is at or above 60%, she meets the cumulative pace of progression condition for SAP.